 Treatment of Irritable Bowel Syndrome (IBS)

-IBS is a complex disorder and because of this there is not a “one-size-fits-all treatment”.
+IBS is a complex disorder and there is no “one-size-fits-all treatment”.
 What may work for someone else, may not necessarily work well for you.
-You may also need a combination of different types of treatments such as medications, therapy and alternative medicine.
+You may also need a combination of different types of treatments such as medications and diet management.
 Your healthcare practitioners will be able to help you with the diagnosis and related medical treatment of IBS.